 CONFIDENTIALITY AT WORK

 You will recognise the type of work that must be treated as confidential to Parkfoot and should not be divulged to any other person or organisation either during or after your employment with Parkfoot.
-Any breach of confidentiality is likely to result in instant dismissal.
+Any breach of confidentiality is likely to result in instant dismissal or legal action.
 Senior members of staff are expected to model best practice by discouraging gossip and rumour.

 SHORT TIME AND LAY OFF PROVISIONS